eclab/grains/README.md

 Extends the SEQ16 to include programmable patterns of all kinds, like forward, backward, ping-pong, random patterns, rests, random rests, and so on.
 It's like magic.

 Status: Working, but doesn't play well with Accent Repeats.
 I'll have to see if I can improve that.
 If there's really demand for it, I might consider doing a similar thing for SEQ8.
-I can't do the same tricks for the TRIQ164 because it has individual outs and Grains doesn't have enough sockets: but the TANGLE firmware can give you back the two Mute CVs missing on the TRIQ164.
+I can't do the same tricks for the TRIQ164 because it has individual outs and Grains doesn't have enough sockets.
+But check out my Seq164 firmware, which can convert TRIQ164 into a note sequencer.
+And also the TANGLE firmware can give you back the two Mute CVs missing on the TRIQ164.

 ## Mono